Banana Protein Oatmeal

 To make this healthy breakfast recipe, you will need the following key ingredients:

 • Banana: The riper the banana, the sweeter the oatmeal will be.
-I like to use my bananas when they’ve started to brown, because I know they’ll be super sweet.
+I like to use my bananas when they’ve started to brown because I know they’ll be super sweet.

 • Egg: This adds a protein boost and makes our oatmeal extra fluffy.
+Swap in just egg whites if you prefer.

 • Almond milk: You can use any milk of your choice, but I typically opt for unsweetened almond milk for my oatmeal.
+Use a little more milk for creamier oats.

 Protein oatmeal with rolled oats, bananas, egg, chia seeds, and almond milk in a bowl with a spoon.